 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor without delay.

 Reviewers should be mindful that they are assessing the manuscript on technical soundness and scientific validity.
 This refers to both the methods and analysis: the methods must be appropriate and properly conducted, and the conclusions drawn must be fully supported by the data.
-We ask that referees do not assess the importance or significance of a paper - the research community will make this judgement after publication.
+We ask that referees not to assess the importance or significance of a paper - the research community will make this judgement after publication.
 The review should consider the following questions:

 Is the paper technically sound?